apache/flink/docs/dev/datastream_api.md

         <tr>
           <td><strong>Union</strong><br>DataStream* &rarr; DataStream</td>
           <td>
             <p>Union of two or more data streams creating a new stream containing all the elements from all the streams.
-Node: If you union a data stream
+Note: If you union a data stream
             with itself you will get each element twice in the resulting stream.</p>
     {% highlight java %}
 dataStream.union(otherStream1, otherStream2, ...);